BushBuck Charms, Viking Ships & Dodo Eggs

-Bushbuck Charms, Viking Ships & Dodo Eggs, also known as Bush Buck: Global Treasure Hunter, is an educational video game released in 1991.
-Designed by the Australian company Reckon, the game was published by "PC Globe", a small US-based company that specialized in "edutainment" software in the late 1980s and early 90s.
-In the tradition of Broderbund's Carmen Sandiego games, "Bushbuck Charms, Viking Ships and Dodo Eggs" taught geography through a storyline that involved a global scavenger hunt for unusual items.
-Each game, the player had to find fifteen items which the game chose from a selection of hundreds of possible items.
-A few of the possible items were a hemlock leaf, a lava-lava, and an alpaca poncho.
-The game ran on the Amiga and MS-DOS platforms.
+Bushbuck Charms, Viking Ships & Dodo Eggs, also known as Bush Buck: Global Treasure Hunter, is an educational video game released in 1991 for Amiga and MS-DOS.
+Developed by the Australian company Reckon, the game was published by PC Globe, a small US-based company that specialized in edutainment software in the late 1980s and early 90s.
+Bushbuck Charms, Viking Ships and Dodo Eggs teaches geography through a storyline involving a global scavenger hunt for unusual items.
+The player has to find fifteen items which the game chose from a selection of hundreds of possible items.
+A few of the possible items are a hemlock leaf, a lava-lava, and an alpaca poncho.

 Gameplay

 The game is played by flying from city to city seeking treasures as laid out at the beginning of the round.
 The game has three possible modes, one player with no computer player (not available in advanced skill), one player with computer player, and two player.

 The game starts in a randomly selected city which becomes the home base for that round's competition, to which the player must return to redeem treasures for points and additional tickets.
 If the player collects all available items, a one way flight back to the home base city is rewarded.
 Five items are made available at any one time with a total of fifteen items available for the entire round.